The New England roots of W.E.B. Du Bois shaped his thought and his activism, and led to his rise as a leading American intellectual.

-For more than 50 years, William Edward Burghardt (W.E.B.)
-DuBois was a leading intellectual in America.
-A writer, activist and teacher, he was a founder of the NAACP and edited its magazine, The Crisis.
-A monumental, and sometimes controversial, leader of black thought in America he dedicated his life to ending racism.
-His life began in a small town in Western Massachusetts and scholars have identified the New England roots of W.E.B.
+His life began in a small town in Western Massachusetts.
+Scholars have identified the New England roots of W.E.B.
 Du Bois as shaping his personality and inspiring his drive to overcome racism with rigorous intellectual argument.
-Here are five facts about New England and Du Bois:

-Grandfather lead a Protest in New Haven.
-The apple did not fall all that far from the tree when DuBois made equal rights the cornerstone of his activism.
-His grandfather, Alexander DuBois, was among the parishioners at New Haven’s Trinity Episcopal Church.
-He and others were offended when the white leaders of the church decided in 1842 to segregate the black members in a single set of pews.
+Grandfather led a Protest in New Haven.
+The apple did not fall all that far from the tree when Du Bois made equal rights the cornerstone of his activism.
+His grandfather, Alexander Du Bois, belonged to New Haven’s Trinity Episcopal Church.
+He and others took offense when the white leaders of the church decided in 1842 to segregate the black members in a single set of pews.
 They gathered their funds and in 1844 opened St. Luke's Episcopal Church.
-Still in existence today, St. Luke's is one of the oldest black Episcopal Churches in America.
+St. Luke's still exists today as one of the oldest black Episcopal Churches in America.

 Found no racism in Great Barrington as a child.
 Raised in the Massachusetts town of Great Barrington, Du Bois would write that he had to travel to the South before he experienced the racism of the late 1800s.
 Roughly one percent of Great Barrington was black when Du Bois grew up there, and he recognized that no doubt some of his neighbors shied away from him because of his race.
 But it was not a barrier to him in a community where he was more often a leader among his contemporaries than just one of the crowd.
 Irish and German immigrants, he noted in his autobiography, were more often the target of discrimination.

 Loved Town Meeting.
-Du Bois roots are clear in his admiration for Town Meetings and direct democracy.
+Du Bois' roots are clear in his admiration for Town Meetings and direct democracy.
 He wrote reports about Town Meeting activities as a young man, and they were published in the Berkshire Eagle.
 Data, persuasion and reason were hallmarks of his activism and scholarship, values learned at the New England Town Meeting.